 - 4 cups day old (somewhat dry and hard) crusty bread (Italian or French loaf), cut into chunks the same size as the tomatoes (see Recipe Note)

 - 1 cucumber, skinned and seeded, cut into large chunks

 - 1 bunch fresh basil, torn into little pieces

 - 1/4 to 1/2 cup high quality extra virgin olive oil

 - Salt and pepper to taste

-Mix everything together and let marinate, covered, at room temperature for at least 30 minutes, up to 12 hours.
-Do not refrigerate or you will destroy the texture of the tomatoes.
+Mix everything together and let marinate, covered, at room temperature for at least 30 minutes.

 If refrigerating, let come to room temperature before serving.